-Support Connection, Inc. announces a free program: It’s Okay to Grieve, Let’s Talk: An Open Discussion for Men Living With Loss.
-It will held via ZOOM video conference on Tuesday, January 19, from 7 - 8 pm.
-(NY time)
+Support Connection, Inc. announces a free virtual program: It’s Okay to Grieve, Let’s Talk: An Open Discussion for Men Living With Loss.
+It will held via ZOOM video conference on Tuesday, April 20, from 7 - 8 pm NY time.

 It is never possible to prepare yourself for the loss of a spouse or partner.
 Learning how to cope with the grief and the impact on your life is hard to do alone.
 Speaking with others who’ve also been through it is an excellent way to learn and feel less alone.